ezraroi/Human-AI-Collab/output/manuscript_sections.md

 5. Journal records successful alpha elements (if needed, not in all sessions)
 - The Test: A "Cognitive Repair" is only valid if it produces a "Somatic Release" (The Felt Shift).
 Thinking without feeling is rationalization; feeling without thinking is anxiety (Beta Flooding).
 The Third Intelligence is the integration of both.

 Standard metacognition research focuses on cognitive monitoring and control.
-This model extends that framework by integrating somatic metacognition—using the felt sense as the verification mechanism that cognitive metacognition alone cannot provide.
+This model extends that framework by integrating felt-sense checking as an additional verification input alongside metacognitive monitoring and regulation.

 ---

 ## [MANUSCRIPT SECTION] 5.
-The Operational Metric: Negative Capability
+The Operational Capacity: Negative Capability

 How do we distinguish "Genuine Growth" from the "Protein Shake Brain" (PSB) or Manic Delusion?
-- PSB/Mania: Characterized by Low Negative Capability.
+- PSB (and mania-like certainty states): Characterized by Low Negative Capability.
 A rush to certainty, totalizing answers, and the collapse of ambiguity.
 - Genuine Growth: Characterized by High Negative Capability.
-The ability to sustain uncertainty, hold partial answers, and tolerate the "tightness" of the unready-to-hand state without rushing to resolution.\*\*
+The ability to sustain uncertainty, hold partial answers, and tolerate the "tightness" of the unready-to-hand state without rushing to resolution.

 ---